 The speed of the motor is given by

 As evident, the speed of the motor is inversely related to the field flux per pole.
 In a series motor, as discussed earlier, the field flux is directly proportional to the field current, which is equal to the armature current.
 This armature current rises as the load on the motor rises.

 Therefore, at no load condition, the motor attains a dangerously high speed (ideally infinite, as the armature current is zero.
 That’s why a universal motor shouldn’t be operated without load.

 The universal motor is known for its high-speed performance.
-The torque-speed characteristics of a universal motor are given by the following curve.
+The following curve gives the torque-speed characteristics of a universal motor.

 The following curve gives the speed-torque characteristics of a universal motor for both AC and DC supply.

 - Universal motors are used in Vacuum cleaners, drink and food mixers, electric sewing machines, etc.